0

 The second existing bridge, completed in 1953, is a high through-arch bridge with a 151.3 meter long main arch which stands 31.5 meters above water level.
 It is the highest steel arch in Moscow (until the upcoming completion of Zhivopisny Bridge).

-Text imported from Wikipedia article "Saburovsky Rail Bridges" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Saburovsky Rail Bridges" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants